-For some courses in the Histotechnology program, review sessions for summative examinations are an integral component of the course.
-These review requirements and scheduling are subject to change at the discretion of the course director and may necessitate changes on short notice.
+For some courses in the PathA Program (Currently, Anatomic Foundations and Pathophysiology) review sessions for formative examinations are an integral component of the course.
+These review requirements and scheduling are subject to change at the discretion of the Course Director and may necessitate changes on short notice.
 These tend to be courses that are shared with other programs at EVMS.
-The review sessions will be scheduled by the course director within one week of the examination date, allowing the course director to evaluate exam results and performance of individual test items prior to the conducting of the review.
-Only in extenuating circumstances, as deemed by the course director(s), will an examination review be given outside of the scheduled examination review time.
+The review sessions will be scheduled by the Course Director within one week of the examination date, allowing the course director to evaluate exam results and performance of individual test items prior to the conducting of the review.
+Only in extenuating circumstances, as deemed by the Course Director(s), will an examination review be given outside of the scheduled examination review time.
 Review sessions will not occur for summative (final) exams.

-The goal of the review session is for each student to review the questions again, and determine how their personal thought process may have led to a correct or incorrect answer choice.
+The goal of the review session is for each student to review the questions again and determine how their personal thought process may have led to a correct or incorrect answer choice.
 Faculty may also use the exam review as a time to revisit key concepts.

-When review sessions are held, they will be conducted as follows:
+Review sessions will be conducted as follows: